 I have long been fascinated with identifying trends in how Google treats brands.
 Going back to 2012, we looked at the most frequently appearing phrases for brands in Google Autocomplete.
 And then circled back in 2013 and did the same analysis for personal brands using CEO names in Autocomplete.

 Because of the importance of page one for a branded query, I wanted to conduct a study that would help brands better understand what content tends to rank well.
 Then, we could make that data actionable by using it to sculpt the search results for our client’s brand name.
-From a reputation management perspective, this is incredibly useful data as it shows areas that companies can focus on to protect the first page of their results (or resources to push negative content onto page two).
+From a reputation management perspective, this is incredibly useful data as it shows areas that companies can focus on to protect the first page of their results (or resources to either remove or suppress negative content onto page two).

 For this study, we used 500 companies from the INC 5000 list of fastest-growing companies in the US as a data source.
 We started at the top-ranked company (#1), and moved down the list, removing any companies with names that would require modifying the query to disambiguate a mixed set of search results.
 For example, “Podium” is a fast-growing company and is also a raised platform for speakers, and thus has a diverse set of organic search results, so it was removed from our list of companies.

 We then wrote a script that searched for each of the 500 companies on google.com and gathered information from the SERPs.
 For the page one organic search results for each query, we stored each ranking URL, its ranking position, title, text snippet, star rating (if present), and the number of reviews it has (if present).

 With this large dataset, we were then able to analyze the data in several different ways.

 LinkedIn is highly visible in brand search results.
 It is the most frequently appearing site for the brands we analyzed, appearing on page 1 for 381 of the 500 companies analyzed!